-At March 31, 2010, the active long-term incentive plans were the Enterprise Products 1998 Long-Term Incentive Plan, the Enterprise Products Company 2005 EPE Long-Term Incentive Plan, the Amended and Restated 2008 Enterprise Products Long-Term Incentive Plan and the 2010 Duncan Energy Partners L.P.
+At March 31, 2010, the active long-term incentive plans were the Enterprise Products 1998 Long-Term Incentive Plan, the Amended and Restated 2008 Enterprise Products Long-Term Incentive Plan and the 2010 Duncan Energy Partners L.P.
 Long-Term Incentive Plan.
-In addition, Enterprise Products Partners had unvested awards issued, but is not issuing further awards, under the Enterprise Products 2006 TPP Long-Term Incentive Plan ("2006 Plan").
+In addition, we had unvested awards issued, but are not issuing further awards, under the Enterprise Products 2006 TPP Long-Term Incentive Plan ("2006 Plan").

 An allocated portion of the fair value of these long-term incentive plan equity-based awards is charged to us under the administrative services agreement ("ASA").
 See Note 12 for a general description of the ASA with EPCO.
 With the exception of certain amounts recorded in connection with EPCO Unit, we are not responsible for reimbursing EPCO for any expenses associated with such awards.
 We recognize an expense for our allocated share of the grant date fair value of such awards, with an offsetting amount recorded in equity.
 Beginning in February 2009, the ASA was amended to provide that we and other affiliates of EPCO will reimburse EPCO for our allocated share of distributions of cash or securities made to the Class B limited partners of EPCO Unit.
-Our reimbursements t o EPCO in connection with EPCO Unit were \$0.2 million during each of the three months ended March 31, 2010 and 2009.
+Our reimbursements t o EPCO in connection with EPCO Unit were \$0.1 million during each of the three months ended March 31, 2010 and 2009.